silverfin/silverfin-vscode/README.md

         <td style="vertical-align:top"><code>period.calendar_years</code></td>
         <td>
           Add the method to add an array of all calendar years in the fiscal year.
 The information for each calendar year is:<br>
-          start_date, end_date, amount_of_days for the number of days the bookyear has in the calendar year, and<br>
-          amount_of_days_in_full_year for the total number of days in the calendar year
+          start_date, end_date, amount_of_days for the number of days the bookyear has in the calendar year, and amount_of_days_in_full_year for the total number of days in the calendar year
       </td>
       </tr>
       <tr>